The Vermont Statutes Online

 (f) As used in this section, a Vermont telephone exchange is a "high-cost area" if the exchange is served by a rural telephone company, as defined by federal law, or if the exchange is designated as a rural exchange in the wholesale tariff of a regional bell operating company (RBOC), as defined by the FCC, or of a successor company to an RBOC.
 An exchange is not a high-cost area if the Public Utility Commission finds that the supported services are available to all locations throughout the exchange from at least two service providers.

 (g) Except as provided in subsection (h) of this section, a VETC shall provide broadband Internet access at speeds no lower than 4 Mbps download and 1 Mbps upload in each high-cost area it serves within five years of designation.
 A VETC need not provide broadband service to a location that has service available from another service provider, as determined by the Department of Public Service.

-(j) The Public Service Board shall adopt by rule standards and procedures for ensuring projects funded under this section are not competitive overbuilds of existing wired telecommunications services.
+(j) The Public Utility Commission shall adopt by rule standards and procedures for ensuring projects funded under this section are not competitive overbuilds of existing wired telecommunications services.

 § 7515a.
 Repealed.
 2015, No. 41, § 8.

 § 7515b.
 Connectivity Initiative